-Graduate Administrative Assistants are usually assigned to work in the Graduate School or other University business offices.
-Assistants are responsible for performing clerical duties such as word processing, filing, telephone answeri GRADUATE LIBRARY ASSISTANT (GLA)
+Graduate Administrative Assistants are usually assigned to work in the Graduate School or other University business offices and the Library.
+Assistants are responsible for performing clerical duties such as word processing, filing, telephone answering an others as specified by their immediate supervisors.
+Assistants are closely supervised and evaluated by their immediate supervisors.